smithy-lang/smithy-examples/tutorial/README.md

 # Smithy Tutorial
-This package serves as an introduction to a simple web application that uses a smithy-based client to make calls to a smithy-based server.
-This project is laid out in the following way for ease of learning:
+This package serves as an introduction to a simple web application that uses a Smithy-based client to make calls to a Smithy-based server.
+This project is laid out in the following way:

 ### Model - `smithy/`
-This directory contains the smithy model and smithy build configuration.
+This directory contains the Smithy model and Smithy build configuration ([smithy-build.json](https://smithy.io/2.0/guides/smithy-build-json.html)).

 ### Server - `server/`
-This directory contains the server implementation, which is based on the generated server-sdk built from the smithy model.
+This directory contains the server implementation, which is based on the generated server-sdk built from the Smithy model.

 ### Client - `client/`
-This directory is empty until the generated client is built from the smithy model.
+This directory is empty until the generated client is built from the Smithy model.
 After a build, this will be populated with a code-generated client.

 ### Web application - `app/`
 This directory contains the Next.js web-application that consumes the generated client and makes call to the server.